Having been an electronics hobbyist in my youth, coming "back" to electronics in the 21st century is a real treat!

 In 2010 I wrote a record / playback tool, MATT, which

-MATT features "precision assertions" to detect subtle engineering-specific error states while
+MATT featured "precision assertions" to detect subtle engineering-specific error states while

 avoiding false alarms.
-It has been used to replace bulk manual testing, and to replace some brittle
+It was used to replace bulk manual testing, and to replace some brittle

 older legacy automated tests.
-It's fast enough to be deployed on code check-in by the Agile
+It was fast enough to be deployed on code check-in by the Agile

 teams who use it, alongside their unit tests.
-We also use it for defect description, as a fast and unambiguous
+We also used it for defect description, as a fast and unambiguous

 way of re-creating the circumstances of a bug.

-Looking forward, I reckon record/playback technology is also going to be productive for things
+Looking forward, I reckon record/playback technology is also going to be productive beyond the test lab for things

 like training, demos and documentation production/localisation.
 These sequences could still